dfinity/portal/docs/developer-docs/functionality/sns/deployment.md

 neurons have to be able to vote on SNS proposals, which might require the to vote on a command line tool as frontends might only show SNS proposals after the decentralization sale.

-// TODO: make more precise the warning in the launch / choosing parameters part to also specify that the initial neurons might need to vote on a CLI
+[comment]: <> (&#40;TODO: make more precise the warning in the launch / choosing parameters part&#41; to also specify that the initial neurons might need to vote on a CLI)

 :::